YuJieWU99/gr-lora_sdr/README.md

 - You can generate C++ code for flow graph in gnuradio

 - Procedure.
-Follow these steps to generate C++ code for flow_graph.grc
+Follow these steps to generate C++ code for flow_graph.grc.
         - Open gnuradio in terminal by typing in
 	```sh
 	gnuradio-companion &